Backup158/DarktideWeaponCustomizationOwO/docs/README.md

 [![ChangelogPages](https://img.shields.io/badge/Changelog_(Pages)-e8d4b6?logo=readdotcv&logoColor=e18bbc&labelColor=gray&color=e8d4b6)](https://backup158.github.io/DarktideWeaponCustomizationOwO/CHANGELOG "Changelog when displayed on GitHub Pages.")

 # OwO?
 What is this?
 Add-on plugin for the Extended Weapon Customization (EWC) mod.
 Adds various parts, mostly inspired by history (more like history-inspired films and games) and tacticool airsoft guns.
-Intended mainly for use in screenshots, but works fine in gameplay with some performance caveats (see [FAQ](#FAQ) #7).
+Intended mainly for use in screenshots, but works fine in gameplay (see [FAQ](#faq) #7).

 > [!WARNING]
 >
-> Expect performance drops, especially when piled onto a heavy load order (see [FAQ](#FAQ) #9-10).
+> Expect performance drops, especially when piled onto a heavy load order (see [FAQ](#faq) #9-10).
 Some attachments are made of a lot of parts, which takes more resources to process.
 > \
 > Notably, I've had hitches when opening the inventory/weapon customization menu and on startup.
 The stutter when players spawn in (caused by the base mod) gets worse.
 > \